Diósgyőri VTK: Supporters

+During the 1997-98 Nemzeti Bajnokság I season, DVTK had the highest attendance in the 1st Division, with over 12,000 people regularly cheering on the red and whites.
+That season, four out of the five most attended Nemzeti Bajnokság I games were played at the DVTK stadium, against Újpest, Ferencváros, Győr and MTK.

+In the 1998-99 Nemzeti Bajnokság I season, the two teams with the highest attendance were both from the North-Eastern part of the country, with DVTK and their arch rivals, Nyíregyháza Spartacus both having average attendances of over 9,000.
+DVTK had a higher attendance by an incredibly small margin (about 300 people), which meant the team boasted the highest attendance in the league for the second season in a row.

+DVTK also had the highest attendance of the Nemzeti Bajnokság II during the 2001/02, 2002/03 and 2003/04 seasons with 3,000.
+During the team's first season back in the top-flight in 2004/05, after a 4-year hiatus, the team had the highest attendance in the entire country, for the third time, with 6,700 people.

-Diósgyőr has one of the most supporters in Hungary and almost everybody in the town is fond of football.
-In the 2007–08 season, the average number of attendance in Diósgyőr matches was 5,063, with DVTK being the most visited team in NB I. On the season peak, 10,000 fans encouraged the team.
-In the 2011–12 season, the average number of fans was 7,793, with the most visited team at the top, while the season peaked at 11,398 at the stadium, which meant a full house.
+During the 2010/11 season of the Eastern conference of the 2nd Division, DVTK had the highest attendance, with 2,600.
+In the 2011–12 season, the average number of fans was 7,793, which meant that DVTK, once again, was the team with the highest attendance in the league.
 The relationship with the Nyíregyháza, Ferencváros, and Újpest supporters is particularly bad.
-DVTK fans have previously sympathized with the other red and white team in East Hungary, DVSC supporters.
+DVTK fans have previously sympathized with the other red and white team in East Hungary, Debrecen supporters.
 In recent years, a friendly relationship with the supporters of Szeged has evolved and they have a friendship with the Polish fans of GKS Bełchatów.

-On 19 July 2014, UEFA issued sanctions against Ferencváros and Diósgyőr and Slovakia’s Spartak Trnava, following racist behaviour by their fans during 2014–15 UEFA Europa League qualifying matches against Maltese sides Sliema Wanderers, Birkirkara and Hibernians respectively.
+On 19 July 2014, UEFA issued sanctions against Ferencváros and Diósgyőr and Slovakia's Spartak Trnava, following racist behaviour by their fans during 2014–15 UEFA Europa League qualifying matches against Maltese sides Sliema Wanderers, Birkirkara and Hibernians respectively.
 Ferencvaros were the hardest hit by the UEFA measures as club were fined by €20,000 and the partial closure of their stadium following monkey chants and racist banners displayed in both legs in Malta and Hungary.